Graduate Research Assistant

 |DEPARTMENT: ACADEMIC RESEARCH CENTERS

 The Academic Research Centers (ARC) is a community of researchers and programs covering a variety of substantive domains and exemplifying NORC’s commitment to the highest standards of academic excellence and research innovation.
 The ARC brings substantive expertise and collaborative infrastructure to theoretically driven and multimodal research.
 The ARC collaborates with multi-disciplinary research from the University of Chicago and other research institutions by collecting, analyzing, and disseminating data; providing methodological and statistical expertise; and facilitating pre- and post-award management.
 ARC’s research staff works jointly with social scientists, physicians, and other experts in an open, cooperative working environment.

 - Create database in Excel of all GSS physical files

 - Administrative tasks

 - Must be able to work 10-20 hours per week during academic years; possibility exists for increased hours during term and up to full time during summer breaks

 - Must have outstanding interpersonal, critical reasoning, analytic, and writing skills

 - Must have experience with data analysis (e.g., Excel, SPSS, SAS)

 - Must demonstrate strong problem solving capability

-- Must be able to work both independently and in project teams
+- Must have the ability to work on multiple projects simultaneously, both independently and in project teams

 |WHAT WE DO: